thetizzo/git-cop/README.md

 ### Rebases

 - Avoid rebasing a shared branch.
-If you must do this, clear communcation should be used to warn those ahead of time, ensure that all of their work is checked in, and that their local branch is deleted first.
+If you must do this, clear communication should be used to warn those ahead of time, ensure that all of their work is checked in, and that their local branch is deleted first.